 The Borrower is the sole Borrower on the Platform, which borrows money from the Investor according to the General Terms and the Loan Agreement.
 The Borrower has a written agreement with Quanloop covering the Collateral and other securities.
 Each Collateral is registered in the Collateral Books managed by Quanloop.

 An Investor is a person as outlined in the General Terms.
 The Investor has no direct access to the Collateral as outlined in this policy.

-Quanloop lends money to legal and natural persons through its business partners.
-A partner is a fully validated trustworthy organization registered in Europe and operating in the Euro currency.
+The Investor lends money to the Borrower, while the Borrower borrows money from one or many Investors for the purpose of lending it further to its partners.
+A partner is a fully validated, trustworthy organization registered in Europe and operating in the Euro currency.

 Real property includes, first of all, real estate assets or home equity, as well as equipment, cars, boats, motorcycles, planes and ships.

-Cash as collateral is considered to be a business savings account or a personal savings account.
+Cash as Collateral is considered to be a business savings account or a personal savings account.

-Quanloop does not register any collaterals to its investors directly.
-The tiny loan principal normally makes a small share of the total asset value and changes every 24 hours, so registering personal collateral directly would be impossible from the point of view of time and money.
+Quanloop does not register any collaterals to its Investors directly.
+The tiny loan principal normally makes a small share of the total asset value and changes every 24 hours, so registering personal Collateral directly would be impossible from the point of view of time and money.

 Disclaimer: Some text on this website is purely for marketing communication.
 Nothing published by Quanloop constitutes an investment recommendation, nor should any data or content published by Quanloop be relied upon for any investment activities.
 Quanloop strongly recommends that you perform your own independent research and/or speak with a qualified investment professional before making any financial decision.